mgramin/mgramin.github.io/content/posts/rivers-and-axis.md

 ```
 -->

-But legendary Joe Celko in his book ["Joe Celko's SQL Programming Style"](https://www.amazon.com/Celkos-Programming-Kaufmann-Management-Systems/dp/0120887975) sad: let's turn our rivers into axes.
+But legendary Joe Celko in his book ["Joe Celko's SQL Programming Style"](https://www.amazon.com/Celkos-Programming-Kaufmann-Management-Systems/dp/0120887975) sad: let's turn our rivers into axis.
 Same query but with the axis instead the river:

 ![Axis](/rivers-and-axis/axis-simple-marked-small.png)